vuejs-br/snippets/README.md

 # VueJS Brasil Community's Snippets

-Create a xxx file with the contents of your snippet.
+Create a `.md` file with the contents of your snippet.